GBeurier/GenomicPrediction_Frontier/README.md

 Florian Larue , Lauriane Rouan , David Pot , Jean-François Rami , Delphine Luquet and Grégory Beurier * Submitted to Frontier in Plant Science

-It contains the data, a notebook to launch the analysis and previous results.
+It contains the data, notebooks to launch the analysis and previous results.
-It requires the following python libraries: tensorflow, scikit-learn, scipy
+It requires the following python libraries: tensorflow, scikit-learn, scipy.
+It requires the following R libraries: caret, glmnet, BGLR.

-All the code is based on the project: https://github.com/GBeurier/genetic_x_model
+The python code is based on the project: https://github.com/GBeurier/genetic_x_model